How I Cook Fresh Rainbow Trout Filets On Top of the Stove

 - Remove the fish from the refrigerator at least 15 minutes before cooking.
 It is much easier, and you'll get better results if the trout are not cooked directly from the fridge.

 - Depending on the size and thickness of the rainbow trout, most recipes will tell you to cook for approximately 3 minutes per side.
 Good advice, but if you look at a filet of Rainbow trout, you'll notice one end is much thicker than the other.
-So I like to ensure I place the thicker ends on the same side of the pan and then place the pan over the heat so the thicker section is directly over the heat.
-This way, the pan gets hotter right under the thickest part of the fish.
+I want to place the thicker ends on the same side of the pan and then place the pan over the heat so the thicker section is directly over the heat.
+This way, the pan gets hotter under the thickest part of the fish.

-- Start with the skin side down and be sure the pan and oil are nice and hot before adding the trout so the skin crisps up nicely.
+- You can start with the skin side down and be sure the pan and oil are nice and hot before adding the trout so the skin crisps up nicely.

 - Rather than timing the fish 3 minutes per side, I like to watch it as it cooks.
 You can see it change color on the sides as it is cooking.
-When it looks like it is between halfway and three-quarters cooked, flip it over and cook for an additional couple of minutes until done.
+When it looks like it is between halfway and three-quarters cooked, flip it over and cook for another couple of minutes until done.
 It takes a little practice to get the timing right, so start with 3 minutes per side and watch it cook.
-Try that method when you get more comfortable with watching and getting a feel for when it is perfectly cooked.
+You can try that method when you get more comfortable watching and getting a feel for it when it is perfectly cooked.

 - Don't crowd the pan!
-I pan-fried 6 trout fillets, 2 at a time.
-When I finished cooking the first 2 fillets, I removed them to a plate, loosely covered them with tin foil, and let the pan get hot again for a minute before adding the next 2 pieces of trout.
+I pan-fried six trout fillets, two at a time.
+When I finished cooking the first two fillets, I removed them to a plate, loosely covered them with tin foil, and let the pan get hot again for a minute before adding the following 2 pieces of trout.

 - Don't use dried tarragon.
 Find some fresh tarragon in your market for this recipe.